animal-tree/Another-Version/2-Opposing-views.md

 "Bernie Sanders" is a household name today, so much so that some people might roll their eyes, call me a "Bernie bro."
 But unlike the "Bernie bros" across the Democratic party who have taken on his positions and rhetoric, without giving credit to the fact that they actively stood opposed to those very positions and rhetoric when Bernie was still bringing them into the mainstream all his life, I’m a Bernie "supporter," not bro.

-Those ideas, like MedicareForAll, $15 minimum wage, ending the corruption of Wall St., acknowledging the huge gap between "the top 1%" and everybody else, have become popular talking points thanks to his authentic lifelong championing.
+Those ideas, like MedicareForAll, $15 minimum wage, ending the corruption of Wall St., acknowledging the huge gap between "the top 1% and the 99%," have become popular talking points thanks to his authentic lifelong championing.

 I don’t want to echo what has already been screamed, and screamed effectively, in both 2016 and 2020.
 My grandpa’s bleeding heart is still beating me, unblocked.
 My grandma’s skill to translate across languages lives in me as a skill to integrate views I disagree with, and communicate the ones I believe in the languages/understandings that others have.
 But I don’t want to echo anything.